 CVSA is now accepting applications for college scholarship awards from students who will be graduating from high school this year and attending college in the fall.

-The CVSA College Scholarship Award Program is competitive in its selection criteria, uniquely tailored to recognize outstanding high school seniors by weighing academic performance, volunteer work/community service and extracurricular activities.
+The Alliance will award $5,000 college scholarships to two select outstanding high school seniors by weighing academic performance, volunteer work/community service and extracurricular activities.

 Students who meet the following criteria are eligible to apply for the scholarship award.
 The candidate must: